kyle12803/ImageProcessing/README.txt

 Every class within the package command has the arithmetic to properly have the command behave as intended.

 Our File folder saves and loads our files.
-The load class loads an image.
+The load class loads an image depending on the given type of format.
-The save class saves an image.
+The save class saves an image depending on the type of wanted image format.

 Our model folder has the interface for an image processing model.
 This sets the contract to get an image, add an image, clone an image, and the model executes commands.